 - In a food processor, blender, or by hand, finely mince the water chestnuts and add to the pork mixture.

 - Repeat with 8 large white mushrooms.
-Save remainder of mushrooms to thinly slice and use as garnish when soup is finished.
+Save remainder of mushrooms to thinly slice and use as a garnish when the soup is finished.

 - Slice 3 greens onions, both white and all of the green parts, very thin and mince as you would garlic, or use a food processor.
 Add to the pork mixture.
 Mix well.